Our Team at Jade River Acupuncture in West Seattle

 In addition to pain relief and management, patients come to Miranda for treatment of other symptoms as well as for preventive medicine.
 As an important part of the process of assisting patients in recovering their health, Miranda takes time to learn not only about their symptoms, but also their health histories, emotional situations and all relevant aspects of their lives.
 Armed with this data, she performs the multiple aspects of Chinese pulse diagnosis, observes the aspects of the tongue for Chinese tongue diagnosis, and palpates various acupuncture points to diagnose and treat the whole person, not just their most pressing health symptoms.

-Miranda has over thirteen years of practice in healing as a Washington state licensed acupuncturist.
+Miranda has over eighteen years of practice in healing as a Washington state licensed acupuncturist.
 She holds a four-year Master of Science degree in Traditional Chinese Medicine and Chinese Herbal Medicine from the Northwest Institute of Oriental Medicine in Seattle, WA, a unique apprentice-style school that emphasizes clinical training through close relationships with expert clinical faculty.
 She earned her Bachelor of Science degree from Cornell University in Ithaca, NY.
 Miranda was a board member of WEAMA (Washington East Asian Medicine Association).
 She is currently a professional member of the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
 She has attended symposiums for the Society for Acupuncture Research and done extensive continuing education coursework at Bastyr University.